 1. Starting emails to employers or recruiters with ‘hi there’.

 It’s great you’re friendly, but it’s not very professional.
-‘Dear Sir or Madam’ would create a much better impression.
+‘To whom it would concern’ would create a much better impression.
 Even better?
 Find out the name of the person you’re writing to.
 ‘Dear Ms Lion’ would be the best way to start an email (assuming their name is Ms Lion).

 2. Sending emails with no text in the body.